Willi Castro Player Props: Twins vs. Athletics

-On Saturday, Willi Castro (.160 slugging percentage in past 10 games, with zero home runs) and the Minnesota Twins play the Oakland Athletics, whose starting pitcher will be Hogan Harris.
-First pitch is at 7:07 PM ET.
+The Minnesota Twins, including Willi Castro (.280 slugging percentage in past 10 games, including zero home run), take on starting pitcher JP Sears and the Oakland Athletics at Oakland-Alameda County Coliseum, Sunday at 4:07 PM ET.

-He is looking to bounce back after a four-strikeout performance in his most recent game against the Athletics.
+In his previous game, he went 1-for-4 with a triple against the Athletics.

 Willi Castro Game Info & Props vs. the Athletics